jye48/url-shortener/README.md

 ## Project Code Standards

-- This code style for this project mostly follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+- The code style for this project mostly follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 For criteria not explicitly listed in the guide, I used my best judgement to style to code to make it as readable as I could, ex: adding empty lines to separate code blocks into logical units of work.